Russell-S-Harper/FLT/COMMERCIAL-LICENSE.md

 9. Entire Agreement:

-    This Commercial License and Individual License constitute the entire agreement between the Licensee and the Repository Owner regarding the Code in the "FLT" Repository.
+    This Commercial License and Individual License constitute the entire agreement between the Licensee and the Repository Owner regarding the Code in the “FLT” Repository.

 For inquiries regarding this Commercial License, please contact the Repository Owner at russell.s.harper@gmail.com.